The Art in Architecture - Space

 Searching for those qualities is an act of trial and error, of skill and guesswork.
 Of taking two steps forward and one back.
 And in the end it has to be built with attention to every detail just to find out how one really might feel engaging with it.

-As a designer and builder of modern homes I get to play with space on a daily bases.
+As a designer and builder of modern homes I get to play with space on a daily basis.
 Both conceptually and in its built form.
 I can't imagine doing it in any other way.
 Since I get to shape and adjust the qualities of a space in our imagination and then get to ensure every, material, every detail, every color, every inch, is carried out and created as intended and fine-tuned in the field.
 And I get to test it out myself and see what the inhabitants experience.

 In between the rooms for three sisters in the Schoenberg Residence, for instance, we created the space of a library that climbed as a stair over a set of cushioned platforms.
 To sit, play, and read, while being surrounded by books.
 The last platform at the very top of the space sticks out of the building in a box of windows amongst a group of tree tops in a cocoon like fashion.
 The acustics on the top are almost muffled.
-The mother of the girls told us after a few months of living in the house that she would find herself during sleepless nights curled up in a blanket at that spot, cuddled up among her children.
+The mother of the girls told me after a few months of living in the house that she would find herself during sleepless nights curled up in a blanket at that spot, cuddled up among her children.
 The world at peace.

 For the entry at the Woung Residence we chose to provide an angled plane as a roof over an otherwise glassed in space.
 It separated two distinct volumes, the 2-story black cube on the left for the live-in suite of the son and the 1-story shed roof home of the handicapped parents on the right.
 The exterior sidings of each structure carry through the foyer and fold away for access to each part of the home.
 Both buidlings set in an angle, the space narrows the view to the end as you enter the house, taking you visually back outside.
 The space is rich with a sense of push and pull and views that change your orientation.
 It sucks you in and back out, providing a moment of pause and re-orientation before being guided either to your left or your right.
 A space like a white whater swirl of sorts.